miracoly/oauth2-kata/README.md

 You can now generate a random session ID and store the user information in a map, which will serve as our session store.
 This map will be used to validate user requests.
 The functionality is already provided by `authlib`.
 Check the call to `initSessionMap` in [api.ts](src/api.ts).

 1. Call `createSession` with the ID token.
 This will generate a new session ID and store the user information in the global session map.
 2. The generated session ID needs to be sent to the user.
 We’ll use a cookie for this.
-Use `mkCookie` to create a valid cookie string with the following options:
+Use `mkCookie` from `ragettp/cookie` to create a valid cookie string with the following options:
    ```ts
    {
      httpOnly: true,